-Structural racism occurs when public policies, institutional practices, cultural norms, and other procedures perpetuate inequities for racial and ethnic minorities.
+Structural racism occurs when public policies, institutional practices, cultural norms, and other procedures perpetuate inequities for racial and ethnic minority groups.
 The effects of structural racism are not isolated.
 Instead, they send ripples through SDH, leading to systemic inequities.
 These disparities carry on through generations and widen racial divides.

 The Effects of Systematic Racism on the Social Determinants of Health.
 A KidsMates Graphic.

-Parental incarceration affects racial and ethnic minorities with disparity.
+Parental incarceration affects racial and ethnic minority groups disproportionately.
 Black Americans have a 1 in 4 risk of having a parent incarcerated during their childhood, seven times the risk of white Americans.
 In addition to the systemic inequities resulting from structural racism, children of incarcerated parents face destabilizing stresses that threaten almost every aspect of their social determinants of health.

 The Effects of Parental Incarceration on the Social Determinants of Health.
 A KidsMates Graphic.